 The most important objective the NOCs pursue for China's leaders is securing oil and natural gas for domestic consumption.
 China was the world's largest importer of crude oil and natural gas in 2019.
 In 2020, China depended on imports for 73 percent of its crude oil and 43 percent of its natural gas.
+In 2020, China depended on imports for 73 percent of its crude oil and 43 percent of its natural gas.

 Xi Jinping highlighted the centrality of the NOCs to Beijing's pursuit of supply security in July 2018 when he instructed China's oil companies to ramp up domestic exploration and production of oil and natural gas to ensure the country's energy security.
-Xi's directive to the NOCs came at a time when China's crude output was in its third consecutive year of decline (from 4.3 million bpd in 2015 to 3.8 million bpd in 2018).
+Yi's directive to the NOCs came at a time when China's crude output was in its third consecutive year of decline (from 4.3 million bpd in 2015 to 3.8 million bpd in 2018).
 It was also consistent with a broader push for greater self-reliance amid trade tensions with the United States.

 The three NOCs responded to Xi's directive by issuing their first ever seven-year plans for intensifying the exploration and production of domestic oil and natural gas in 2019-2025.
 The broad objective of these plans is to stabilize oil production and increase natural gas production.
 These goals reflect the fact that the prospects for boosting domestic output are brighter for natural gas than for oil because of the maturity of China's largest oil fields.
 China's NOCs achieved both objectives in 2019, which saw the country's oil output grow by 0.9 percent and its natural gas production increase by 9.8 percent.
-(For comparison, in 2019, China's apparent oil consumption increased by 5.2 percent, and its apparent natural gas consumption grew by 9.4 percent.)
+The comparison, in 2019, China's apparent oil consumption increased by 5.2 percent, and its apparent natural gas consumption grew by 9.4 percent.
 The companies delivered again in 2020, with China's oil production increasing by 1.6 percent and its gas production growing by 9.8 percent.

 PetroChina, the country's largest producer of oil and natural gas, often highlights its responsibility to ensure stable supplies in its sustainability reports.
-For example, after shortfalls in pipeline gas deliveries from Turkmenistan and the aggressive implementation of "coal-to-gas" switching for heating in northeastern China during a colder than usual winter resulted in natural gas shortages in 2017, PetroChina's 2017 Sustainability Report stated that it ensured maximum gas production, maximum unloading capacity at LNG terminals, and maximum gas storage volume to secure stable supplies.
+For example, after shortfalls in pipeline gas deliveries from Turkmenistan and the aggressive implementation of "coal-to-gas" switching for heating in northeastern China during a colder than usual winter resulted in natural gas shortages in 2017, PetroChina's 2017 Sustainability Report stated that it ensured maximum gas production, maximum unloading capacity at LNG terminals, and maximum gas storage volume to secure stable supplies.203